BenGothard/PDF-Text-Extractor/README.md

 ## Note

-This script requires macOS as it uses the built-in `say` command for text-to-speech conversion.
+The script uses the macOS `say` command when available but will automatically fall back to Google Text-to-Speech on other operating systems.

 ## License